 All employees who decline the hepatitis B vaccination offered by the College must sign the OSHA required waiver indicating their refusal.
-A copy of this form is on page 20 of this plan.
+A copy of this form is in Appendix A of this plan.

 If the U.S. Public Health Service recommends a routine booster dose of the hepatitis B vaccine at a future date, such booster doses will be available.